 Know your customers better

-AR can gather extensive biometric data to identify individuals and infer extra information.
+Immersive technologies can gather extensive biometric data to identify individuals and infer extra information.
 For example, it visualizes how consumers react in specific scenarios via an AR store environment in shopper experience research.

-Thanks to advanced dashboards and 3D benchmarking tools, you can track, measure, and optimize your campaigns in real-time to improve customer interaction, reach, and ROI.
+Thanks to advanced dashboards and 3D benchmarking tools, you can track, measure, and optimize your campaigns in real time to improve customer interaction, reach, and ROI.
 By reviewing online metrics like traffic source, click-through rate, bounce rate, dwell time, and unique visitors, businesses can more easily win over customers.

 Optimize retail expenses